 A Fireplace Will NOT Heat Your Home!

 A nice fire in a fireplace is a great way to warm up your house in the winter.
 Right?
+Wrong.
+A fireplace will not heat your home.

 You might think fireplaces offer an available (and renewable) source of fuel and they are easy to use.
 But the fact is they actually take more heat out of your house than they add.
 The reason this happens is because hot air rises.
 I’ll explain.

-Now think about where the make-up air comes from?
-It gets sucked into the house through every crack and crevice it can find.
-It comes in through cracks around windows and doors.
-It comes in through the vents in your bathroom, dryer, and kitchen hood where the air is supposed to go out.
-It comes in through a million little cracks most houses have around electrical outlets, under baseboards, and around recessed light fixtures in the ceiling.
+Outside air comes in through a million little cracks most houses have around electrical outlets, under baseboards, and around recessed light fixtures in the ceiling.
 In fact, the average house has enough cracks and gaps to equal the area of a completely open window!
 That’s amazing, but true.

 Now back to the fireplace.
-When you have a good hot fire going, you have created a convention current of air that rises up your chimney with some significant power.
+When you have a good hot fire going, you have created a “convection” current of air that rises up your chimney with some significant power.
 It is stronger than an exhaust fan.
-The result air movement is that instead of the fire in your fireplace working to heat your house, it really is working like a giant exhaust fan that is ventilating your house.
+The result air movement means that instead of the fire in your fireplace working to heat your house, it really is working like a giant exhaust fan that is ventilating your house.
 That’s probably the last thing you want on a cold winter day.

 I’m not saying that a cozy fire is not a great thing to sit by when the snow is falling.
 But just realize that it is a poor way to actually heat your house.